thankscitizen/opentdf/quickstart/helm/opentdf/README.md

-# opentdf
+# OpenTDF

 ## Quickstart
 ***Not for production***
-A quick (less than 10 minutes) and easy process to protect data with TDF using the opentdf stack.
+A quick (less than 10 minutes) and easy process to protect data with TDF using the OpenTDF stack.

 ### Prerequisites